drblythe/moonrabbit/README.md

 to read from a different location

 ### Notes (specifically for URxvt on Debian Stable)
-I have tested moonrabbit on several distros (Arch, Gentoo, Debian, ...) and also macOS.
+I have tested moonrabbit on several distros (Arch, Gentoo, Debian, ...), FreeBSD, and also macOS.
 The only issue I have had has been on Debian Stable (Buster at this time) and only with URxvt terminal.
 If there is any issue with odd characters rendering, make sure you have: